Chastened HTC turns to cheaper smartphones in search for profit

 "We're not even considering that," she said: The only manufacturing partnerships HTC will consider are ones where its brand features on the phone alongside that of a partner such as a mobile carrier.

-(Reporting by Michael Gold in Taipei and Sinead Carew in New York; Editing by Kenneth Maxwell)
+(Reporting by Michael Gold in Taipei and Sinead Carew in New York; Editing by Kenneth Maxwell and Stephen Coates)

-Note: (This story has been corrected to fix company name to Huawei Technologies Co Ltd and stock code in 15th paragraph)